-Bariatric Soft-protein Diet (fork-mashable)
+Bariatric Soft Protein Diet (fork-mashable)

-- Usually at your first follow-up appointment, your surgeon will talk to you about diet progression (that is, moving from liquid to soft to regular foods), or changes. - Remember to stop drinking 30 minutes before, during, and for 30 minutes after meals.
-Drinking with your meals pushes your food through quicker, causing you to be hungry. - Stay on this phase until you're meeting your fluid and protein goals daily. - Portion sizes are approximate. - Soft protein foods become your focus, and shakes will be used less as protein totals improve each day. - Use high-protein liquids as needed to meet your daily goals.
+- Usually at your first follow-up appointment, your surgeon will talk to you about diet progression or changes. - Don't drink 30 minutes before or after your meal, or while eating.
+Drinking with your meals pushes your food through quicker, causing you to be hungry. - Stay on this phase until you're meeting your fluid and protein goals daily. - Portion sizes are approximate. - Soft protein foods become your focus, and shakes will be used less as protein totals improve each day. - Use high-protein liquids as needed to meet daily goals.